samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```
 1. The change observer has only one method: photoLibraryDidChange(:).
 Every time the library changes, it triggers this method.

-2. You need to check if the update affects our allPhotosInCurrentAlbum assets.
-Use changeInstance, a property that describes the library changes, by calling its changeDetails(for:) and pass in your asset.
-It returns nil if your asset is not affected by the changes.
-Otherwise, you retrieve the updated version of the asset by calling fetchResultAfterChanges.
+2. We need to check if the update affects our **allPhotosInCurrentAlbum** assets.
+Using changeInstance, a property that describes the library changes, by calling its changeDetails(for:) and passing in our asset.
+It returns nil if our **allPhotosInCurrentAlbum** assets is not affected by the changes.
+Otherwise, we retrieve the updated copy of the **allPhotosInCurrentAlbum** assets by calling fetchResultAfterChanges.

 3. Refreshing the mediaPickerView's UI to reflect the changes.

 ### Listening For Changes in AlbumVC

 Similar to what we just did in the ViewController.swift file, let's go to the AlbumVC.swift file to register for changes in album assets.
 Find the viewDidLoad method in the albumVC and modify it to this: